daattali/beautiful-jekyll/README.md

 # FAQ and support

-If you need any help, I suggest heading over to the [Jekyll support forum](https://talk.jekyllrb.com/).

-Beautiful Jekyll is actively used by thousands of people with wildly varying degrees of competency, so it's impossible to answer all the questions that may arise.
-Below are answers to a few very common questions.
-Most questions that I get asked are not directly related to this theme, and instead are more general questions about Jekyll or web development.
-Many such questions can be answered by reading the [Jekyll documentation](https://jekyllrb.com/) or with Google.
+Beautiful Jekyll is used by 50,000+ people with wildly varying degrees of web skills, so it's impossible to answer all the questions that may arise.
+Below are answers to some very common questions.
+Many questions are often not specifically related to Beautiful Jekyll and are instead more about Jekyll or web development in general.
+Many such questions can be answered by reading the [Jekyll documentation](https://jekyllrb.com/), using Google, or asking on the [Jekyll support forum](https://talk.jekyllrb.com/).

-**If you really wany my personal help, please visit https://xscode.com/daattali/beautiful-jekyll to hire my services.**

 - ### How can I incorporate new features of Beautiful Jekyll into my old site?